-Since labeling metaphor embedded sentences are effort consuming, we conduct experiment on a benchmark corpus, which contains 122 sentences extracted from the Web, where 61 (50%) of them contain metaphor, and 61 of them don't contain metaphor.
+Since labeling metaphor embedded sentences is laborious, we conduct experiments on a relatively small benchmark corpus, which contains 122 sentences extracted from the Web, where 61 (50%) of them contain metaphors and 61 of them do not contain metaphors.

 We apply both approaches on this data set.
-For the selectional association outlier detection, the best resulting F-1 score is 0.58 with precision of 0.60, and recall of 0.56.
+For the selectional association outlier detection, the best resulting F-1 score is 0.58, with precision of 0.60 and recall of 0.56.
 On the other hand, for the semantic outlier word detection, regardless of which value of threshold we set, the performance remains very low.
-This method returns huge amount of false positive semantic outliers.
-Mainly due to two reasons: First, the semantic coherence can be easily affected by very general words, which usually have very high similarities and also occur very often.
-If one sentence has more than one very general context words, e.g., "take", "put", or "get", the semantic coherences of all other words could be systematically increased, and thus fail to represent the outlier words.
-We believe that's the main reason why this method can not detect the semantic outlier we expected.
-Second, the measure of semantic similarity between word pairs is not very reliable for low frequency words.
-The similarities calculations which are based on the text of big corpus usually have this problem: It's reliable on high frequency words, but not on low frequency words, which exactly are what we aim to capture.
+This method returns a huge number of false positive semantic outliers, which is mainly caused by two reasons.

+First, the semantic coherence can be affected easily by very general words, which usually have very high similarities and occur very often.
+If one sentence has more than one very general context word, e.g., "take," "put," or "get," the semantic coherences of all other words could be systematically increased, and thereby fail to present the outlier words.
+We believe this is the main reason this method cannot detect the semantic outliers we expected.

-&lt;sup>1 http://www.linguatools.de/
+Second, the measure of semantic similarity between word pairs is not very reliable for in-frequent words.
+The similarities calculations that are based on the text of a large corpus usually have this problem - being reliable on high frequency words, but not on low frequency words, which are exactly what we aim to capture.

-To conclude, the selectional association outlier detection method obviously outperform the semantic outlier word detection in the preliminary test.
+To conclude, the selectional association outlier detection method outperformed the semantic outlier word detection in the preliminary test.
 Therefore, in this paper, we only focus on selectional association to develop our technology.

-5 3-Step Framework of Metaphor Detection
+5. 3-Step Framework of Metaphor Detection